veekaybee/veekaybee.github.io/content/blog/2018-03-12-installing-python-is-hard.md

 ![](https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/juniorvssenior.jpg)

-And, even senior developers (aka developers who wrote the book on how to install Python) get frustrated toggling between different versions of Python:

-{{< tweet 972106533596168192 >}}

-If this is frustrating to people like Allen Downey and Kenneth Reitz, imagine what a new person starting with an open command line running

-`export PYTHONPATH=/path/to/dir:$PYTHONPATH"`

-is feeling.

 If you are a senior person and have junior people that you work or interact on online forums with, it's a good idea to keep these things in mind.
 The people that have been most important to me in my career are the ones who were able to help me navigate through the maze of questions I had and turn my own mental model to decrease the amount of unknown unknowns I had.